This country-specific Q&A provides an overview to employment and labour law in Spain.

 In case of disciplinary dismissals, employees will not be entitled to any termination severance unless the dismissal is declared as unfair.
 In this latter case, and for employment contracts entered into after 12th February, 2012, the employee will be entitled to the statutory unfair dismissal severance equivalent to 33 days of salary per worked year with a cap of 24 monthly installments.

 The employee affected by this type of dismissal will be entitled to the redundancy termination severance equivalent to 20 days of salary per worked year, with a cap of 12 monthly salaries.
-However, if the Company cannot prove the said grounds, the affected employees will be entitled to the unfair dismissal severance above mentioned.
+However, if the Company cannot prove the said grounds and the employees challenge the dismissal before Court, the affected employees will be entitled to the unfair dismissal severance above mentioned.

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, describe any limitations that apply.